zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 ================

-Refer to page 2 of the FRDM-K64F Freedom Module User's Guide, Rev. 0, 04/2014 (Freescale FRDMK64FUG) for a component layout block diagram.
+Refer to page 2 of the FRDM-K64F Freedom Module User's Guide, Rev. 0, 04/2014 (NXP FRDMK64FUG) for a component layout block diagram.
 See http://infocenter.arm.com/help/topic/com.arm.doc.dui0552a/DUI0552A_cortex_m3_dgug.pdf